 Family Counseling: Who It Can Help and HowBy Beacon Care Services • 26 Oct 2018

-- Family counseling can help improve family relationships, and can help family members work through an unexpected crisis or stressful event.
+- Family counseling can help improve family relationships.
+It can help family members work through a crisis or stressful event.

 Jenna recalls her family’s initial reluctance to seek family counseling.
 “My husband was worried about the cost.
-My children feared their friends and our neighbors would find out.
+My children feared their friends would find out.
 And I felt ashamed.
 I thought, ‘Are we really so bad off that we cannot work things out on our own?’”

-Your family, too, may be reluctant to obtain professional help for problems at home.
-Yet doing so can help your family identify and change dysfunctional communication and behavior patterns as well as improve the health of your family dynamic.
+Your family, too, may not want to get professional help for problems at home.
+Yet doing so can help your family identify and change communication and behavior patterns.
+That can improve the health of your family dynamic.

 When to seek help

-Sometimes, a family has trouble working through an unexpected crisis or stressful event.
+Sometimes, a family has trouble working through a crisis or stressful event.
 Or, perhaps constant family squabbling is making home life unpleasant.
-Often, when a family “troublemaker” acts out, it indicates larger family issues.
 Other possible reasons for seeking counseling include:

 - When a child or teen is troubled, has behavioral problems, or performs poorly in school